Vikku23/Classic-Model-Sales-Analysis/README.md

 Insights Highlighted in the Report:

-#Profit Trends#: The report showcases profit trends over the years, highlighting that the company earned the most profit in 2004 ($1.81 million), followed by $1.32 million in 2003 and $0.69 million in 2005.
+#Profit Trends: The report showcases profit trends over the years, highlighting that the company earned the most profit in 2004 ($1.81 million), followed by $1.32 million in 2003 and $0.69 million in 2005.

 #Best-Selling Product#: Classic cars emerge as the best-selling product category, generating $3.9 million in sales, constituting 40% of total sales.